jodelamo/webpack-lab/README.md

 ### `03-bundle-with-css`

 Verify that a bundle has been created and that CSS is included in that bundle.

-Note how this quite dramatically increased the bundle size with various boilerplate code.
+Note how this quite dramatically increases the bundle size with various boilerplate code.